ehsanidev/Palindrome-Sign-Checker/README.md

   - `OPEN` – if at least one palindrome is found ✅
   - `TRASH` – if no palindromes are found ❌
 - Includes unit tests for both the palindrome checker and sign validator.
-- Tests run in the browser console instead of modifying the DOM.
+- All test results are shown in the **browser console**, not in the DOM.

 ## 🛠️ How to Use